 One glorious summer my family was lucky enough to spend the entire month of July in Breckenridge, CO.
 My husband and I, along with our sons aged 7, 12, and 14 drove from Atlanta, Ga. to Breckenridge.
 We rented a condo at the base of the mountain and spent four weeks exploring.
 Here are our five favorite things to do in Breckenridge in the Summer.
-It was hard to keep this list to just five, so if you want to read about all the other things we did too, check out this article on Exploring Breckenridge in Winter and Summer on my site 365 Atlanta Family.

 5 Reasons to Love Breckenridge in the Summer:

 Breckenridge is known as one of the most bicycle friendly communities in North America.
 Atlanta is not.
 We never ride bikes in Atlanta.
 In fact, our family bike rides consist of peddling on flat paved sidewalks during our beach trips to St. Simons Island.

 My husband had done some mountain biking on local trails, but no one had ever looked over the handlebars down a 12,000+ foot mountain.
 Mountain Bike School was the perfect introduction.
 We learned how to navigate various terrains.
 We were able to make sure our bikes were up for the task (not all our bikes had the required front suspension).
 Then, we got comfortable with the trails on a guided ride.

 Biking turned out to be one of our favorite past-times.
 We took the paved Blue River Trail from our condo to downtown almost every day.
 We also found the free Breckenridge Pump Track, and did a tour of town via bike.